 You’ll work this square entirely in front loop single crochet stitch.
 This stitch is simple; crochet the foundation chain and the first row as you normally would for single crochet.
 Then, starting with row 2, you just work your single crochet stitches in the front loops only.

 You’ll need to know how to change colors in single crochet stitch.
 Anticipate your color changes at the end of the row before you want your new color to appear; then, before you complete the last step of the last stitch in the row before the color change, drop the old color and complete the last step of the last stitch in the row with the new color.
+If you haven’t yet learned how to change colors, see how to crochet stripes for a photo tutorial.

 How to Crochet the Square: